smeehan12/standalone-recast-tutorial/_episodes/07-skimming-reformatting.md

 > Now, add a **new executable** to your CMakeLists.txt file in AnalysisPayload named `ReformatHist` that will run the code.
 Consider which libraries will actually need to be linked, and which ones can be safely omitted for this executable.
 >
 > #### Part 3
 > Fill in ReformatHist.cxx so the corresponding ReformatHist executable can accomplish the task described in the beginning of the exercise.
-Remember to `#include` any needed libraries.
 You can compile and test the code in the container as you work.
-You can start with the following skeleton:
+Start with the following skeleton:
 >
 > ~~~
 > // stdlib functionality